-Prerequisite: ITAL-060 or two years of high school Italian Advisory: Eligibility for ENGL-090
+PREREQUISITE: ITAL-060 or two years of high school Italian

 This is the second course of a two semester sequence and a continuation of the visual/oral/aural approach to understanding, speaking, reading, and writing Italian.
 The content used in learning the language is drawn from the rich varied culture of Italy.
 Course material emphasizes the cultures of Italy, and Italian speaking regions throughout the world.
 This course is equivalent to two years of high school Italian.
 It is highly recommended that upon successful completion of ITAL-060, the section course ITAL-061 be taken as soon as possible.
 May not be repeated.
 SC